luloxi/easy-everything/HOW-TO-LINUX.md

 1. [Download MiniTool Partition Wizard Free](https://www.partitionwizard.com/download-free-from-cnet.html?p=pw&e=pw-free&r=www.partitionwizard.com/) and install it
 2. Select the partitions corresponding to Linux, delete them, then resize your windows partition, and apply changes.

+## Linux tricks

+### See location of specific string on all files of a folder

+`grep -r -e "a specific string" /path/to/folder`